Phenotypic response surfaces: Oncology

 Optimization of combination therapies is of particular importance in oncology.
-Conventional cancer treatments often rely on the sequential use of chemotherapy drugs, with each new drug starting as soon as the pervious agent loses efficacy.
-However, this methodology allows for cancerous cells, due to their rapid rate of mutation, to develop resistances to chemotherapy drugs in instances where chemotherapy drugs fail to be effective.
+Conventional cancer treatments often rely on the sequential use of chemotherapy drugs, with each new drug starting as soon as the previous agent loses efficacy.
+This methodology allows for cancerous cells, due to their rapid rate of mutation, to develop resistances to chemotherapy drugs in instances where chemotherapy drugs fail to be effective.
 Combination therapies are therefore vital to preventing the development of drug resistant tumors and thereby decreasing the likelihood of relapse among cancer patients.
 The PRS platform alleviates the principal difficulty in developing combination therapies to treat cancer as it omits the need to perform in-vitro high throughput screening to determine the most effective regimen that is currently employed.
-PRS based therapy has been used to successful derive a optimized 3 drug combination to treat multiple myeloma and overcome drug resistance.
+PRS based therapy has been used to successful derive an optimized 3 drug combination to treat multiple myeloma and overcome drug resistance.
 The PRS derivative CURATE.AI platform has also been used to optimize a 2 drug combination of a bromodomain inhibitor and enzalutamide to successfully treat and prevent the progression of prostate cancer.